Music of the United Kingdom (1970s): New wave

-As the initial punk impulse began to subside, with the major punk bands either disbanding or taking on new influences, the term new wave began to be used to describe particularly British bands that emerged in the later 1970s with mainstream appeal.
-These included pop bands like XTC, Squeeze and Nick Lowe, the electronic rock of Gary Numan as well as songwriters like Elvis Costello, rock & roll influenced bands like the Pretenders, the reggae influenced music of bands like The Police, as well as bands of the ska revival like The Specials and Madness.
+As the initial punk impulse began to subside, with the major punk bands either disbanding or taking on new influences, the term new wave began to be used to describe particularly British bands that emerged in the late 1970s with mainstream appeal.
+These included bands like XTC, Squeeze and Nick Lowe, the electronic rock of Gary Numan as well as songwriters like Elvis Costello, rock & roll influenced bands like Pretenders, the reggae influenced music of bands like the Police, as well as bands of the ska revival like the Specials, the Beat, and Madness.
 By the end of the decade many of these bands, most obviously the Police, were beginning to make an impact in American and world markets.
-Significant popular British New Wave acts at the end of the decade included The Boomtown Rats and Ian Dury and the Blockheads.
+Significant popular British new wave acts at the end of the decade included the Boomtown Rats, Ian Dury and the Blockheads, and Lene Lovich.

-Synth rock
+Synth rock and electronic music

 Many progressive rock bands had incorporated synthesisers into their sound, including Pink Floyd, Yes and Genesis.
-In 1977 Ultravox member Warren Cann purchased a Roland TR-77 drum machine, which was first featured in their October 1977 single release "Hiroshima Mon Amour".
-The ballad arrangement, metronome-like percussion and heavy use of the ARP Odyssey synthesiser was effectively a prototype for nearly all synth pop and rock bands that were to follow.
-In 1978, the first incarnation of The Human League released their début single "Being Boiled".
-Others were soon to follow, including Tubeway Army, a little-known outfit from West London, who dropped their punk rock image and jumped on the band wagon, topping the UK charts in the summer of 1979 with the single "Are Friends Electric?".
-This prompted the singer, Gary Numan to go solo and in the same year he release the Kraftwerk inspired album, The Pleasure Principle and again topped the charts for the second time with the single "Cars".
-Particularly through its adoption by New Romantics, synthesisers came to dominate the pop and rock music of the early 80s.
-Albums such as Visage's Visage (1980), John Foxx's Metamatic (1980), Gary Numan's Telekon (1980), Ultravox's Vienna (1980), The Human League's Dare (1981) and Depeche Mode's Speak and Spell (1981), established a sound that influenced most mainstream pop and rock bands, until it began to fall from popularity in the mid-1980s.
+In 1977 Ultravox member Warren Cann purchased a Roland TR-77 drum machine, which was first featured on their October 1977 single release "Hiroshima Mon Amour".
+The ballad arrangement, metronome-like percussion and heavy use of the ARP Odyssey synthesiser was effectively a prototype for nearly all synth-pop and rock bands that were to follow.
+In 1978, the first incarnation of the Human League released their début single "Being Boiled".
+Others were soon to follow, including Tubeway Army, a then little-known outfit from West London, who dropped their punk rock image and jumped on the bandwagon, topping the UK charts in the summer of 1979 with the single "Are "Friends" Electric?".
+This prompted the singer Gary Numan to go solo and in the same year he released the Kraftwerk inspired album, The Pleasure Principle and again topped the charts for the second time with the single "Cars".
+Particularly through its adoption by the New Romantics, synthesisers came to dominate the pop and rock music of the early 1980s.
+Albums such as Visage's Visage (1980), John Foxx's Metamatic (1980), Gary Numan's Telekon (1980), Ultravox's Vienna (1980), the Human League's Dare (1981) and Depeche Mode's Speak & Spell (1981) established a sound that influenced most mainstream pop and rock bands, until it began to fall from popularity in the mid-1980s.